The Green Alternative: a Cargo Container Jobsite Office.

 They have a long life span (decades) and are fully customizable.

-You can get one built and delivered directly to your job site, customized for the space that you need.
+You can get one built and delivered fast to your job site, customized for the space that you need.

 You can create a great visitor and worker experience, on any budget that you have.